softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 ![Experiment between different Variants of ResNet](https://communicationWhales.github.io/assets/img/Resultsorca-spot.png)

 ResNet18 is the smallest and simplest among the ResNet variants.
 It proved to be a strong competitor due to its speed and efficiency.
 The ResNet18 architecture's training and inference times were the shortest, making it a favorable option where real-time results are crucial.
 It can process 45-minute Orchive tape in 2 minutes Its accuracy was only about 0.5% less on average compared to the more complex ResNet50.
 Although ResNet34 has almost double the layers of Resnet18, it did not show any substantial improvement.
-Moreover, Resnet101 is the most complex among the ones tested, and did not provide a significant boost in accuracy compared to its counterparts.
+Moreover, Resnet101 is the most complex among the ones tested and did not provide a significant boost in accuracy compared to its counterparts.
 ##### Architecture
 ![](https://communicationWhales.github.io/assets/img/Orca-Spot.png)
 The developers of Orca-Spot modified the original ResNet design in specific ways to better handle its task of distinguishing killer whale sounds from noise.